Doctoral Internship in Health Service Psychology

 The University Setting

-Florida State University, with an enrollment of 41,000 students, is a Research I university and one of the largest and oldest of the eleven institutions of higher learning in the State University System.
+Florida State University, with an enrollment of 44, 000 students, is a Research I university and one of the largest and oldest of the eleven institutions of higher learning in the State University System.
 Diversity is considerable, with students originating from all fifty states and over 115 countries.
 Over 25% of the student population are ethnic minorities, with Hispanic (19.8%), Black (8.3%) and Asian/Pacific Islander (2.4%) being the largest groups.
 An additional 3% are international students.
+Minority enrollment was 38% in 2024, with 23% identifying as Hispanic, 8% as Black, and 3% as Asian/Pacific Islander.
 The May 31, 2007 issue of the journal Diverse: Issues in Higher Education ranked Florida State University first in production of African-American baccalaureates among “Doctoral Universities with Very High Research Activity” and fifth among all universities, trailing only four historically black universities.
 FSU’s colleges of law and medicine were also ranked within the top ten in the nation for Hispanics by Hispanic Business magazine (September 2007).
+FSU was named the No.8 Best Value College in the nation among public colleges and universities according to U.S. News & World Report’s “Best Colleges 2024” guidebook.
+U.S. News and World Report also ranked FSU as one of the “Best National Universities for Veterans.”
+For a seventh consecutive year, Florida State University has been recognized by INSIGHT Into Diversity magazine as a Diversity Champion in higher education.
+FSU is one of only 16 colleges and universities nationwide to receive the award by the magazine, which is the nation's largest and oldest diversity and inclusion publication in higher education.

 FSU offers undergraduate and graduate degree programs in over 170 fields of knowledge.
 The University has particularly strong schools of criminology, psychology, theater, social work, law, education, dance and music.
 The School of Motion Picture, Television, and Recording Arts has quickly become ranked as one of the premier programs in the country.
 The National High Magnetic Laboratory, the top research facility of its kind in the world, is located at FSU.
 Programs in the biological sciences and geography take advantage of the immense biodiversity and unique ecosystems of the Florida Big Bend area.